indrajithbandara/nekosquared/README.md

 appropriate implementation.
 Example config files can be found in the `ex-config` directory of this repository.

-## Why don't you use `aiohttp` and `asyncpg`?
-They are faster!

-This bot is designed to be as modular as possible.
-Each cog I design will implement specific traits that are injected by using object orientation design patterns.
-Unfortunately, Python does not support initialising objects with async-marked `__init__` methods, and likewise, discord.py does not support an asynchronous `__unload` function definition.
-It is therefore messy and difficult to initialise objects that should be initialised from an async context in a standard procedural method when it is a requirement that the asynchronous operation be completed before proceeding.
-For this reason, managing a set of threads in a pool for each trait that implements blocking behaviour is easier.
-Unless the bot suddenly becomes used widely, the performance impact of doing this is negligible.
-If the latter did occur, I probably would be looking for somewhere else to host the script rather than a Raspberry Pi 3 B with a wireless network connection to a slow rural internet connection!

 ## Brought to you by...

 This project uses multiple existing dependencies to make life a bit easier and